a37ai/event-driven-microservices-platform/README.md

 # Event-Driven Microservices Platform

 ## Project Overview
-This repository contains everything needed to deploy an event-driven microservices platform powered by Kafka, Jenkins, SonarQube, Nexus, and monitoring stacks on AWS.
+This repository contains everything needed to deploy a minimal event-driven microservices platform powered by Kafka, with Docker registry and Grafana monitoring on AWS.

 Key components:
 - **Kafka** for distributed event streaming
-- **Jenkins** for CI/CD pipelines
 - **SonarQube** for code quality analysis
-- **Nexus** as artifact repository
+- **Docker Registry** for container image storage
-- **Prometheus/Grafana** for monitoring and alerting
+- **Grafana** for monitoring and observability

 ## Architecture